-Teen Sexual Abuse Prevention School Program For Grades 7-12
+Teen Lures TV Newscast School Program for Grades 7-12

 Many tweens and teens wanted a program they could call their own.
 The Teen Lures Prevention website, student-led TV Newscasts and corresponding teacher-facilitated Class Discussions were created specifically with these students in mind.
 The curriculum was formulated to deeply involve teens in the learning process via peer teaching.

 Scroll down for more information...

 A Trusted & Time-Tested Safety Education Solution

 For the 2017-2018 school year, Child Lures Prevention is proud to reach over a million students via our partners, including:

 - 9000+ Schools & Districts in 43 States